albert-marrero/tap-typeform/README.md

 develop your own taps and targets.

 ## Contributing
-Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+## Support
+If you enjoy this repository, please [star](https://docs.github.com/en/get-started/exploring-projects-on-github/saving-repositories-with-stars) this repository.
+By starring a repository, it shows appreciation to the repository maintainer for their work.
+Many of GitHub's repository rankings depend on the number of stars a repository has.

 ## License
 [MIT](LICENSE)